Allan Slaight: Urban Outdoors

 In 1982, Slaight bought a controlling interest in Urban Outdoors, the second-largest outdoor advertising business in Canada.
 The company specialized in backlit outdoor advertising in Canada's 20 largest markets.
 The pairing of outdoor advertising with radio seemed a natural fit to Slaight who stated that the business was "about as recession-proof as any business."

 CBC

 In early 1985, Slaight and a group of businessmen proposed a controversial idea, that of purchasing the CBC's English language TV network.
 Under the privatization plan, private business interests would have transformed the CBC's English TV network to a profit-oriented business and would have reduced Canadian content from 74 per cent to 50 per cent in prime time and 60 per cent overall.
 Prime Minister Brian Mulroney definitively stated that CBC was not for sale.
-Slaight nonetheless saw the endeavour as an exercise to expose waste at the CBC.
+Slaight nonetheless saw the endeavor as an exercise to expose waste at the CBC.
 "But if we can expose what some of us see as scandalous waste at the CBC, I think we will have done a decent thing for the taxpayers."